pin3dev/42_GetNextLine/README.md

 ## 📖 Theoretical Background <a id="theoretical"></a>

-All theoretical resources and materials used to complete this project, including documentation on file descriptors, memory management, and static variables, can be found through the link below:
+All the theoretical material used to develop this project is organized and can be accessed directly via the link below:

 <p align="center">
   <a href="https://github.com/pin3dev/42_Cursus/tree/main/get_next_line/#00-Get_Next_Line">